amomen9/PostgreSQL/pgpool/README.md

                                    # Threshold before not dispatching query to standby node
                                    # Unit is in bytes
                                    # Disabled (0) by default
+# Specifies the maximum tolerance level of replication delay in WAL bytes on the standby server against the primary server
+# If the delay exceeds this configured level, Pgpool-II stops sending the SELECT queries to the standby server and starts
+# routing everything to the primary server even if load_balance_mode is enabled, until the standby catches-up with the primary

 #delay_threshold_by_time = 0
                                    # Threshold before not dispatching query to standby node
                                    # The default unit is in millisecond(s)